Kolyn090/ASTC2RGBA-Unity/README.md

 Project base on [astc-encoder](https://github.com/ARM-software/astc-encoder).
 If you use ASTC2RGBA-Unity, please make sure you include the same license in your project, as it is required by the original project.

 ## Note
 You should only consider use this project if you must decode ASTC bytes at runtime (because Unity doesn't expose ASTC decoding at runtime).
 If you can do this at build time (a.k.a.
-You have .astc images), I do rather recommend you to load the images in Unity and let it automatically do it for you.
+You have .astc images), I do rather recommend you to load the images in Unity and let it automatically do that for you.

 ## How to use
 1. Put [astc_decoder.dll](/Libs/astc_decoder.dll) in ./Assets/Plugins in Unity project.